DanySK/course-laboratory-of-software-systems/slides/content/25-ddd-tactical-patterns/_index.md

     * Unlike value objects, it is usually not acceptable for two entities that have similar values to be considered equal

 * Finding entities in your domain and modeling them explicitly is important for conceptual and technical reasons
-    * Identifing a concept as an entity, enable to to probe domain experts for related details (e.g. its life cycle)
+    * Identifing a concept as an entity, enable to probe domain experts for related details (e.g. its life cycle)

 * Technically, is also important to understand which concepts are entities
     * Distinct trade‐offs and considerations apply to their design and implementation